Rakshada1811/Evoastra-Team-D-Mini-Project/README.md

-Evoastra Team D – Mini Project
+*Evoastra Team D – Mini Project*

 Web Scraping Honda Car Variants from AckoDrive.com

-This repository contains the mini-project completed as part of the Evoastra internship program.
-The objective of the project was to scrape variant-level specifications of Honda cars from AckoDrive.com using Python-based automation and data processing tools.
-The final output includes raw and cleaned datasets, a documented Jupyter notebook, the project report, and the final presentation.
+This repository contains the mini-project completed under the Evoastra internship program.
+The objective was to scrape detailed specifications of Honda car variants from AckoDrive.com using Python, Selenium, BeautifulSoup, and Pandas.
+The outputs include raw and cleaned datasets, a fully documented notebook, the report, and the final presentation.

 Project Overview

-The project automates the extraction of model-wise and variant-wise information for Honda cars.
-Selenium was used to interact with dynamic web pages and load variant sections, while BeautifulSoup and regular expressions were utilized to parse HTML content and extract structured data.
-The dataset was then standardized using Pandas and exported for analysis.
+The project automates variant-level data extraction from AckoDrive.com.
+Selenium was used to load interactive elements and navigate through variant pages.
+BeautifulSoup and regular expressions handled HTML parsing, and Pandas was used for data cleaning and standardization.

-Data Extracted

-For each Honda car variant, the following fields were collected:
+*Data Extracted:*

-Model Name
+-Model Name

-Variant Name
+-Variant Name

-Price
+-Price

-Fuel Type
+-Fuel Type

-Engine Capacity
+-Engine Capacity

-Transmission Type
+-Transmission Type

-Mileage
+-Mileage

-Seating Capacity
+-Seating Capacity

-Technical Stack

-Python
+*Technical Stack:*
+-Python

-Selenium WebDriver
+-Selenium WebDriver

-BeautifulSoup (bs4)
+-BeautifulSoup (bs4)

-Requests
+-Requests

-Regular Expressions
+-Regular Expressions

-Pandas
+-Pandas

-Google Colab
+-Google Colab

-Workflow Summary
+*Workflow Summary:*

-Fetch Honda model list from AckoDrive.com
+-Fetch Honda model list from AckoDrive.com

-Load all variants using Selenium interactions
+-Use Selenium to load all available variants

-Extract required specifications for each variant
+-Extract specifications for each variant

-Handle errors, dynamic content, and skipped elements
+-Handle dynamic content and irregularities

-Clean and standardize the dataset using Pandas
+-Clean and standardize data using Pandas

-Generate raw and cleaned CSV files
+-Generate raw and cleaned CSV files

-Document the full workflow (notebook, report, presentation)

-Repository Structure
+-Compile notebook, report, and presentation

+*Repository Structure:*
 Evoastra-Team-D-Mini-Project/
 │
 ├── notebook/